See Hola Spark in action (2:50, fullscreen recommended):

 Yes, this is possible using the HolaCDN portal.

 Many web pages include a video player and text which requires the user to scroll to read the full article.
 When the user scrolls up or down, the player disappears from view.
-The Floating Video Player feature ensures the user continues to see a small player window in a fixed location on the page, even when the original video player is no longer visible.
+The Floating Player feature ensures the user continues to see a small player window in a fixed location on the page, even when the original video player is no longer visible.

 The Floating Player allows the user an uninterrupted video experience even when they are scrolling through the page.